ZachiNachshon/dotfiles-cli/README.md

 </p>
 <br>

-**dotfiles-cli** is a lightweight CLI utility used for automating your local development environment management i.e. installations / updates with just a few terminal commands.
+**dotfiles-cli** is a lightweight CLI utility used for automating your local development environment management with just a few terminal commands.

 It simplifies the complex dotfiles repository wiring by separating the files from the management layer using a dedicatd CLI utility to control all aspects of the dotfiles repository with ease.

+It helps you encapsulate:
+ - Installations and updates
+ - Settings and preferences
+ - Shell session management

 <br>